 One of the top trends in distance learning technology is VR.
 You may think this would distract students, but it can actually do the opposite.
 From elementary school to graduate programs, students at home can struggle to get in the learning zone.
 VR can provide an immersive, structured learning environment that feels new and engaging.
 With eyes and ears focused on what’s in front of them, it becomes more difficult for students to be distracted by their actual surroundings.

 Similar to VR is AR, augmented reality.
-This is a less inclusive but equally powerful form of technology that is being increasingly implemented into the distance learning model; it allows students to interact with information up close rather than staring at a video or clicking through a presentation.
+This is a less inclusive but equally powerful form of technology that is being increasingly implemented into the distance learning model; it allows students to interact with information up close rather than staring at a video or clicking through a presentation with a clicker for powerpoint.
 Parents can use VR at home to make school more fun and engaging; Oculus, a leading VR developer, has a suite of educational games that offer an immersive learning experience on a variety of subject matter including the ocean, space, animals, and languages.

 Touchscreens are an amazing resource for tactile learners who absorb information through physical interaction.
 There are hundreds of apps that can put learning right into your child’s hands, and they aren’t all as straightforward as you think.
 For example, a finger-painting app can help preschoolers learn colors and shapes, while a math game can give kids a way to interact with numbers rather than solely manipulating them on paper.